ORCID

 This is a dataset of Ultrasound (US) images of abdominal organs.
 US imaging is widely accessible and a very common diagnostic tool, as it is non-invasive and does not involve radiation risk.
 This dataset was curated solely for research in deep learning, with potential applications in supervised, semi-supervised, and unsupervised learning to support disease detection in resource-constrained settings.

-The dataset comprises 5,005 images of different abdominal organs, namely: Aortic Aorta (0), Gallbladder (1), Hepatic Vein (2), Kidneys (3), Liver (4), Ovaries (5), Pancreas (6), Portal Vein (7), Spleen (8), and the Urinary System (9), which includes the Urinary Bladder, Prostate, and Uterus.
-Images were collected from 563 patients at MH Samorita Medical College and Hospital and in Dhaka, Bangladesh.
+The dataset comprises 5,468 unique images of different abdominal organs, namely: Abdominal Aorta (0), Gallbladder (1), Hepatic Vein (2), Kidneys (3), Liver (4), Ovaries (5), Pancreas (6), Portal Vein (7), Spleen (8), and the Urinary System (9), which includes the Urinary Bladder, Prostate, and Uterus.
+Images were collected from 563 patients at MH Samorita Medical College and Hospital in Dhaka, Bangladesh.

-The author tried her best to curate this dataset systematically and organize uniquely.
-Every folder and subfolder has correctly numbered, serially ordered images, making it the first dataset one of its kind in terms of structure and usability.
-This ensures reproducibility and reliability for researchers worldwide
+This dataset was collected systematically and organized uniquely.
+Every folder and subfolder has numbered, serially ordered images, making it the first dataset of its kind in terms of structure and usability.
+This ensures reproducibility and reliability for researchers worldwide.

-In total, the dataset is organized into five distinct formats/folders, described below.
-Two radiologists were examining the patients.
+In total, the dataset is organized into six distinct formats/folders, described below.
+Two radiologists examined the patients.

-1. organ_classification_1: Contains 2,784 images of the 10 organs listed above.
-Designed for classification tasks.
+• organ_classification_1: Contains 2,775 images of the 10 organs listed above.
+Designed for organ classification tasks.

-3. organ_classification+anomaly_detection: Contains 2 sub-folders.
-One represents the normal organs (1,948 images) and one represents abnormal cases (981 images) including a newly added ascites folder.
-Ascites is a condition where the abdominal cavity becomes overly filled with fluid, and it was separated as a distinct abnormal class.
-This hybrid dataset (organ_classification+anomaly_detection) is an experimental extension combining both tasks.
+• organ_classification+anomaly_detection: Contains 2 sub-folders.
+One represents the normal organs (1,946 images) and one represents abnormal cases (974 images), including a newly added ascites folder.
+Ascites is a condition where the abdominal cavity becomes overly filled with fluid, and it is classified as a distinct abnormal class.
+This hybrid dataset is an experimental extension combining both tasks.
 While curated carefully, users are advised to double-check labels for their specific tasks.
+Note: this is the master folder for Radiologist 1; all other Radiologist 1 folders are reorganizations of these same images.

-1. anomaly_detection_2: Contains two sub-folders: normal (656 images) and abnormal (269 images).
-This batch was collected last and was used for semi-supervised anomaly detection tasks.
+• anomaly_detection_2: Contains two sub-folders: normal (656 images) and abnormal (269 images).
+Total: 925 unique images.
+This batch was collected independently and was used for semi-supervised anomaly detection tasks.

 Acknowledgements: